ansonla3/staking/README.md

 node claim.js 0
 ```

-By setting up the `claim.js` script to your daily routine script in your OS level, it helps you to claim the KSM payouts automatically.
+By setting up the `claim.js` to your daily routine / scheduler in the OS level, it helps you to claim the KSM payouts automatically.

-Add `0` to the last argument if you are a nominator.
+Add `0` to the last argument if you are nominator.

-Add `1` to the last argument if you are a validator.
+Add `1` to the last argument if you are validator.

 ## Environment Variables